Transnational Studies of 19th-Century Japanese and British Science Project

 Henry Seebohm and the study of birds between Britain and Japan in the nineteenth century

 Today the name Henry Seebohm is almost completely unheard of, however, in the nineteenth century, Seebohm was a pioneering British figure in the study of birds.
 Seebohm was an English steel manufacturer and ornithologist.
 He travelled across the globe to places such as Greece, Turkey, Siberia and South Africa and published several books on global ornithology.
-Seebohm was the first to successfully introduce the trinomial classification of birds (already adopted in Germany and America) into Britain in the late nineteenth century.
+Seebohm was one of the first to successfully introduce the trinomial classification of birds (already adopted in Germany and America) into Britain during the late nineteenth century.